GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 Normally, the **l** macro code will place a hard-wired text string.
 However, you can also obtain the entire string from your input file via a single symbol variable **$t** that must be declared with type **s** (string).
 The string will be taken as all trialing text in your data record.
+To select a single word from the trailing text you just use $k, where k starts at 1 for the first word, regardless of how many numerical columns that precede it.
+For each word you plan to use you must add a type **s** above.
+Words must be separated by one tab or space only.
 To place the dollar sign $ itself you must use octal \\044 so as to not confuse the parser with a symbol variable.
 The string itself, if obtained from the symbol definition file, may contain special codes that will be expanded given information from the current record.
 You